 I began teaching myself to work in copper in 2004, and I have been working away with it since.

-Copper Sculptor and Artist Joseph Ward In workshop.
-Photo from Oct.
-10th, 2018.
-(And pictured on sailboat in 1979)...Last but not least my little ones too!
+Copper Sculptor and Artist Joseph Ward at right.
+Photo from Dec.
+12th, 2017.
+(And pictured on sailboat in 1979)

 Photo from 2004. with a couple of the first pieces of copper art I worked on.